scramblr/licenses/htp-v1.0.0.md

 **Permitted purpose** means any use that is:
 1. by an individual, naturally born person,
 2. for personal, individual, non-commercial, non-revenue generating purposes, and
-3. not performed for or on behalf of any excluded organization or non-natural person(s).
+3. not performed for or on behalf of any organization, legal entity, or other non-natural person(s).

+For avoidance of doubt: **any use by, for, or within any organization or other legal entity is not a permitted purpose.**

 **Use** means anything you do with the software requiring one of your licenses.